12 AMAZING Places to Visit in Upstate New York in 2025

 After you’re finished becoming one with the universe, enjoy a mile-long hike along the gorgeous Kaaterskill Falls.
 Alternatively, take in a live show at the beloved Bearsville Theater.
 Don’t forget to stop by the Mower’s Saturday Market on the weekend to hunt for handmade crafts and vintage goodies.
 After all that, rest up at the luxurious Glo Spa, where you can enjoy a relaxing massage, or stop at Sunfrost Farms for some tasty refreshments.

 Situated at 1009 N. Franklin St. in Watkin Glens, Watkins Glen State Park is easily among the most popular places to visit in New York’s upstate area.
-The park gets pretty jam-packed with tourists, particularly during the summer, and it’s not hard to see why.
+This New York state park gets pretty jam-packed with tourists, particularly during the summer, and it’s not hard to see why.

 A rushing waterfall in Watkins Glen State Park, a common place to visit in New York's upstate region